Mandeep94/Data-Wrangling-OpenStreetMap-Data/README.md

   Samples data from full city osm file of 13GB to 13MB

 3. audit.py:
-  Audits the data, checks for problems on sample data
+  Audits the tags in sample data

+4. audit_street_names.py:
+  Audits the street names in data

-4. parsing.py:
+5. parsing.py:
   Parses the osm data into 5 different csv files

-5. schema.py:
+6. schema.py:
   The schema used in parsing the data

-6. csv files:
+7. csv files:
   Data files generated from osm data into five files to store in db

-7. cleanup.py:
+8. cleanup.py:
   Clean the data for issues found in audit phase

-8. create_table.sql:
+9. create_table.sql:
   sql script with create table commands for DB

-9. Data Wrangling OSM Data.pdf:
+10. Data Wrangling OSM Data.pdf: